pagkly/Zed/Investopedia4/Uncle Sam Definition.md

 Prior to the 19th century, the U.S. had been personified by the figure "Brother Jonathan," originally a derogatory term for Puritans during the English Civil War.
 Female representations of the U.S. are also common: Columbia and, since the 20th century, Lady Liberty.

 Uncle Sam is sometimes used in the financial media to refer to the federal government, particularly in the context of [income taxes](https://www.investopedia.com/terms/i/incometax.asp).
-Some tax-sheltered products, such as municipal bonds or qualified retirement accounts, are sometimes to referred to as "off-limits to Uncle Sam," denoting that they are not subject to taxation by the federal government.
+Some tax-sheltered products, such as municipal bonds or qualified retirement accounts, are sometimes to referred to as "off-limits to Uncle Sam," denoting that they are not subject to [[Taxation|taxation]] by the federal government.

 ## Representations of Uncle Sam